Hi, I'm

 Conditions: Pelvic organ prolapse • Rectocele • Cystocele • Uterovaginal prolapse • Urinary incontinence • Stress urinary incontinence • Neurogenic bladder • Overactive bladder • Urinary frequency & urgency • Urgency urinary incontinence • Nocturia • Recurrent urinary tract infections (UTI) • Microscopic hematuria • Vesicovaginal fistula • Urethral diverticula • Vaginal cysts • Vaginal atrophy • Vulvovaginal conditions • Genitourinary syndrome of menopause • Mesh complications • Interstitial cystitis/ painful bladder syndrome • Constipation • Fecal incontinence/ accidental bowel leakage • Rectovaginal fistula • Pelvic floor dysfunction

-Procedures: Pelvic organ prolapse • Rectocele, Cystocele • Vaginal pelvic organ prolapse repair • Robotic and laparoscopic pelvic organ prolapse repair • Minimally invasive surgery • Sacral neuromodulation • Mesh midurethral sling • Bladder Botox • Urethral diverticulectomy • Vaginal cyst removal Percutaneous tibial nerve stimulation (PTNS) • Pessary fitting and maintenance • Periurethral bulking • Bladder instillations • Trigger point injections of the pelvic floor • Office cystoscopy • Periurethral bulking • Bladder Botox • Urodynamics • Anal manometry • Endoanal ultrasound
+Procedures: Robotic and laparoscopic pelvic organ prolapse repair • Vaginal pelvic organ prolapse repair • Minimally invasive surgery • Sacral neuromodulation • Mesh midurethral sling • Bladder Botox • Urethral bulking • Urethral diverticulectomy • Vaginal cyst removal • Percutaneous tibial nerve stimulation (PTNS) • Pessary fitting and maintenance • Periurethral bulking • Bladder instillations • Office cystoscopy • Office urodynamics

 Publications & Presentations: